ibexa/documentation-developer/docs/tutorials/platform_beginner/6_enabling_account_registration.md

 !!! note

     See the documentation about [Registering new users to learn how to assign a group](../../guide/user_generated_content/#registering-new-users) to the newly registered Users.
 Then go to the URL: http://127.0.0.1/register and create a new user.

+You will update the design of this page after checking that the new user is working.

 The Users are created in the _Guest accounts_ group, and the User you have just created will have the Roles used by the _Guest accounts_ User group.
 Now, we have 2 options: